 At the time of writing they are as follows:

-• Agent’s commission: When buying property in Romania the buyer and seller share the commission, which can be from 2 to 4% of the price per party.
-(We charge 2%).
+• Agent’s commission: When buying property in Romania the buyer and seller pay a commission, which can be from 2 to 4% of the price per party.
+(We charge 1.5% to 2%).
 Be aware too that some agents also charge a daily viewing fee which will be refunded if you buy a property from them.
 We don’t charge this fee.

 • State or Local tax: This is the equivalent of the UK stamp duty and is approximately 2 – 4% of the property price.
 It is set by the local municipality and may vary depending on the location of the property.

 • Notary fees: The notary witnessing the purchase charges a fee of between 0.5% % 1% of the sale price.
 The fees are set by the government and depend on the purchase price of a property.

 • Translator’s fees: As a non-Romanian, you are legally required to have all Romanian documents translated into your native tongue by a registered translator.
 The cost of this will be approximately £50.

 • Surveyor’s fee: This is optional and will vary but is usually not greater than €250 for most purposes.